Dilip Kumar: Artistry and legacy

 He is retrospectively recognised as "The First Superstar of Indian cinema".
 He became one of the earliest and most revered stars in the history of Indian cinema having legions of fans across the subcontinent and among the South Asian diaspora worldwide.
-In 2013, on the occasion of centenary of Indian cinema, he was declared the "Biggest superstar of all time" by Filmfare in its poll of the same title.
+In 2013, on the occasion of the centenary of Indian cinema, he was declared the "Biggest superstar of all time" by Filmfare in its poll of the same title.

-As of 2020, he is by far, the most successful Bollywood star of all time with over eighty percent box-office successes and numerous gross records.
+As of 2020, he is by far, the most successful Bollywood star of all time with over 80% box-office successes and numerous gross records.
+Kumar appeared in Box Office India's "Top Actors" list nineteen times from 1947 to 1965.
+He topped the list sixteen times (1948–1963).
 Trade analysts have acknowledged that many of his films were commercially successful despite their heavy theme and non-commercial nature because the masses gathered in cinemas across India only to see him act, a unique feat as anything such hasn't happened with any other actor.
 This had been particularly apparent in the late 1940s and early 1950s, a period in which he got the title of "Tragedy King" in media outlets.
 In the review of the last film of his initial phase, the 1976 musical Bairaag, The Hindu, remarked, "For more than 25 years Dilip Kumar was the king at the box office.
 His name was almost a guarantee of success not only at the time of the release of the film but even in re-runs his films made more money than fresh releases of many of his contemporaries."
 Renowned director, Hrishikesh Mukherjee, called him "a phenomenon at the time", stating all his films had the hype, "he was absolutely a one-man industry".